 AAFP CME Credit

-This Live activity has been reviewed and is acceptable for up to 20.25 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity with a beginning dates of 06/07/18, has been reviewed and is acceptable for up to 20.75 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This course is designed to meet one or more of the following American Board of Medical Specialties (ABMS)/Accreditation Council of Graduate Medical Education (ACGME) competencies: